 Power analysis based software reverse engineering assisted by fuzzing I

 This is the first part of a three part series about power analysis based software reverse engineering.
 It is part of our work in the SecForCARs project and the bachelor thesis “Poweranalyse basiertes Software Reverse Engineering mit Hilfe von Fuzzing”.
 The results will be summarized in this blogpost series.
 In this first part the goals of the research and the power analysis template extraction process are presented.
+The following list shows the topics of all scheduled blog posts.
+It will be updated with the corresponding links once new posts are being released:

 Every modern dishwasher, car or fabrication machine contains at least one embedded microcontroller.
 Those controllers receive commands and data from sensors or other embedded systems and also control electronic actuators.
 Due to intellectual property reasons or to protect the functionality of the devices itself, the firmware running on embedded microcontrollers is in many cases not accessible (e.g. via the controllers debugging interface).
 This is an unfortunate situation for security research.
 To bypass the security mechanisms of such embedded systems, and gain insight into the firmware, so called “side channel attacks” can be used.
 Side channel attacks use physical properties of a targeted system to attack it.